App development: listen to your users!

-When building a new digital product or developing a product that is already on the market, you need to remember to talk to your users about their problems and challenges from time to time.
-It is with your users that you will find all the answers to your questions.
-They will help you set the right direction for product development.
-Don't forget about them!
-Especially when you are going to build a new product and you want to make sure that you are not building something based on a hypothesis, but real market feedback.
+When building a new digital product or developing a solution that is already on the market, remember to talk to your users about their problems and challenges from time to time.
+They will help you set the right direction for your product development.
+Don't forget about users' needs, especially when you are going to build a new product and you want to make sure that you are not building something based on a hypothesis, but on real market feedback.
 Believe me, it would save your time and your money.

-Another important question: So when should you start doing problem reviews with users?
-The answer is quite simple before you start creating.
+So when should you start doing problem reviews with users?
+The answer is quite simple: before you start creating or building anything.

 How to do it right?
 Let's start from the beginning!